 Myths and misconceptions about type 2 diabetes can include:

 - You can’t have starchy foods if you have diabetes.
-While it is best for people with diabetes (and those without diabetes) to limit processed foods that are high in fat, sugar, and calories, an occasional treat is OK.
+While it’s best for people with diabetes (and those without diabetes) to limit processed foods that are high in fat, sugar, and calories, an occasional treat is OK.
 Whole grains and other complex carbohydrates are part of a nutrient-rich, balanced diet for both people with and without diabetes.

-If you hear anything about type 2 diabetes that you are not sure of, or that you have questions about, don’t hesitate to ask a medical professional.
+If you hear anything about type 2 diabetes that you are not sure of or that you have questions about, don’t hesitate to ask a medical professional.
 They can provide you with factual information and clear up any myths or confusion about what you’ve heard.

 If you have any of the risk factors previously discussed, talk with a medical professional about your personal risk for type 2 diabetes.